weld-project/weld/docs/python.md

 $ python setup.py install
 ```

-You should also follow the setup instructions [here](https://github.com/weld-project/weld/blob/master/README.md) (in particular, build Weld and make sure its dynamic libraries are on the `LD_LIBRARY_PATH`).
+You should also follow the setup instructions [here](https://github.com/weld-project/weld/blob/master/README.md) (in particular, make sure `WELD_HOME` is set so the libraries Weld uses can be found).
 ### Bindings

 The `weld.bindings` module contains bindings for the [C API](https://github.com/weld-project/weld/blob/master/docs/api.md).
 Each type in the C API is wrapped as a Python object.
 Methods on the Python objects call the corresponding C API functions.